 I’ve been in the real estate business since 2005.
-I’m contacted by many home sellers and after a while, I’m able to notice predictable patterns of behavior.
-Below are 12 mistakes home sellers make that can be very cost both time and money.
+I’ve been contacted by thousands of home sellers and after a while, I’m able to notice predictable patterns of behavior.

 Not knowing why are you selling